-Nearing the top of the pay scale are Senior Vice Presidents of Operations, VPs of Product Management, Portfolio Managers, and Banking Branch Managers; while the first receives the highest median pay at $151K, the other salaries come in at $131K, about $109K, and $56K, respectively.
-Among the lower-paid positions at RBS Citizens Inc are Personal Bankers — typical salaries for this role approach around $32K.
+Nearing the top of the pay scale are VPs of Product Management, Commercial Bankers, Senior Business Analysts, and Banking Branch Managers; while the first receives the highest median pay at $131K annually, the other salaries come in at $113K, $87K, and approximately $63K, respectively.
+Personal Bankers at RBS Citizens Inc do not see much in the way of financial compensation and represent one of the lower-paid positions (around $34K on average) at the company.

 Years of Experience